Search

 The French Riviera T100 swim course is a 2km ocean swim set at Base Nature Plage in Fréjus, offering a stunning single-loop route through the clear, calm waters of the Mediterranean.

-A spectacular bike course had been promised for the pros.
+A spectacular one-lap 80km bike course has been promised for the pros.
 Described as “hilly” there’s much more on that here.
-However it would now appear that it’s been switched to a multiple-lap format…

 And the run takes place entirely within the scenic Base Nature François Léotard in Fréjus, offering a flat, fast, and spectator-friendly route on a mix of paved paths and compact gravel trails.